 This course is the same as Anthropology 1025F/G with the difference being there is no essay component and instead has tutorials.
-2 lecture hours plus 1 tutorial hour per week.
+There are 2 lecture/class hours plus 1 tutorial hour per week.

 Antirequisites are Anthropology 1020 (formerly Anthropology 1020E) and 1025F/G.

 This course is the same as Anthropology 1026F/G with the difference being there is no essay component and instead has tutorials.
-2 lecture hours plus 1 tutorial hour per week.
+There are 2 lecture/class hours plus 1 tutorial hour per week.

 Antirequisites are Anthropology 1020 (formerly Anthropology 1020E) and 1026F/G.